KTLO-LD

-KTLO-LD (channel 46) is a low-power television station in Colorado Springs, Colorado, United States, affiliated with the Spanish-language Telemundo network.
+KTLO-LD (channel 46) is a low-power television station in Colorado Springs, Colorado, United States, affiliated with the Spanish-language network Telemundo.
 It is owned by the News-Press & Gazette Company (NPG) alongside ABC affiliate KRDO-TV (channel 13) and radio stations KRDO (1240 AM) and KRDO-FM (105.5).
 The four stations share studios on South 8th Street in Colorado Springs, where KTLO-LD's transmitter is also located.

 Due to its low-power status, KTLO-LD's broadcast range only covers the immediate Colorado Springs area.
 Therefore, it is simulcast in 720p high definition on KRDO-TV's second digital subchannel in order to reach the entire market.
 This signal can be seen on channel 13.2 from a transmitter on Cheyenne Mountain.